flyingmachine/nanoc-blog/content/essays/open-source-open-heart.markdown

 title: Open Source, Open Heart
 created_at: Fri Mar 23 16:47:00 -0500 2012
 kind: article
-summary: I'm open sourcing an application I've put a lot of time into.
+summary: I'm open sourcing <a href='http://openhercules.com'>Open Hercules</a> an application I've put a lot of time into.
 This article explains my motivations, both practical and personal.
 ---

 Open Source, Open Heart